We use cookies to help you navigate efficiently and perform certain functions.

 Experience the temple in near-silence at dawn with a private access pre-opening visit to the Temple of Horus at Edfu.
 This Ptolemaic masterpiece features a grand pylon and intricate reliefs; wander the hypostyle hall before the crowds arrive to absorb the spiritual atmosphere.
 Return to the ship for a delicious breakfast as you sail toward Luxor.
 Enjoy a relaxing afternoon on deck watching life along the Nile, spotting birds and more as you sail.
 Later, attend a presentation allowing for a deeper discussion on the day's discoveries.
 Enjoy dinner as the ship docks in Luxor.

 Explore Luxor's West Bank, starting at a G for Good project that empowers local youth through tourism training.
 Choose to cycle through the village or engage with students at the centre.
 Then, continue to the magnificent Habu Temple at the foot of the Theban Hills, and the striking Temple of Hatshepsut, an architectural marvel built into sheer cliffs.
 After a light lunch, cross to the East Bank to explore the vast Karnak Temple Complex - a monumental labyrinth of towering columns, sacred lakes, and awe-inspiring temples built by generations of pharaohs over 4,000 years.
-Check into your hotel and enjoy an optional evening visit to Luxor Temple when the columns are beautifully illuminated against the night sky.
+Check into your hotel and enjoy a relaxing evening.
 Dinner is served at your leisure at the hotel.

 Return to the West Bank to explore the Valley of the Kings - a UNESCO-listed site recognised for its immense historical and cultural value.
 Descend into the earth to witness the vibrant colours and preserved hieroglyphics within the royal tombs, including the Tomb of Tutankhamun.
 After lunch, fly back to Cairo and check into your beautiful hotel overlooking the Nile River.
 The travel day concludes with an elegant rooftop lounge experience.
 Enjoy a dinner of sophisticated tapas and drinks as the sun sets over the Nile, providing a panoramic view of the bustling city skyline below - the perfect transition from the quiet southern temples back to the energy of the capital.